 And though the forces of his enemy are far superior, Reyer will gather an army and lead them against the Usurper—to gain back the crown and kingdom stolen from him and to restore Mithgar to its rightful rule.

-“McKiernan’s narratives have heart and fire and drive.”—Katharine Kerr, author of The Red Wyvern
+“McKiernan’s narratives have heart and fire and drive.”—Katharine Kerr, Author of Apocalypse to Go

 You know I am quite proud of this book, not only because of the story it tells, but the fact that each chapter begins with a map showing the area where that chapter takes place.
 I believe they give a sense of scope to the story.
 By the bye, in case you are wondering, these maps were all hand drawn by me as needed during the telling of the various tales of the Mithgar saga, and I have included them here (though a couple have been touched up a bit just for Stolen Crown).
 I think you’ll find them to your liking.